Seneral/FlagPlayer/README.md

 	- Multi-dimensional graphs showing correlation between videos (based on metadata or even media analysis)
 	- Advanced playback filtering based on tags and corresponding weights (e.g. favour a specific genre)
 	- Set operations on playlists (e.g. all music minus my favourites and music older than 5 months)
-- Playlists including local media (or replace streams with higher quality local media)
+- Playlists including local media (or replace youtube streams with higher quality local media)
 - Experiments to extract metadata (like lyrics) from description and/or comments or from wikis/databases
 - Next-up queue overriding current playlist
 - Related videos browser - dive into related videos of related videos (could work great with next-up queue)

 ## Known Issues
 - Video Playback, especially high resolutions, are super laggy and quickly go out of sync.
-Proper MSE implemenentation is needed
+Proper MSE implemenentation is needed AND local CORS server, since MSE would force all streams to be routed through a CORS server
 - Wrong aspect of thumbnails for videos with 1. only low resolution thumbnail AND 2. non 16-9 ratio - pretty rare
-- Can't open internal links in new tabs (will have to revert back to more standard navigation)
 - Current video title is original (not translated), while related videos, etc. are all translated
 - Most video titles are translated... (there's hope though)